erikeldridge/app-quality-cookbook/tools/README.md

 ---

-This section introduces a set of quality engineering tools.
+This section documents installation for the set of quality engineering tools used in this book.

-You can install all of them via [Vagrant](https://www.vagrantup.com), as described in the [Vagrant section](vagrant.md).